 But isn’t it easier to just believe everything exactly as written?

-Yes, but if you could still do that you probably wouldn’t be reading this right now.
-Scripture still holds great vitality for those who have trouble believing it all.
-It reminds me of a story about a great theologian last century named Karl Barth.
-Barth was traveling in the U.S. and was giving a lecture on the very text you asked about, Adam and Eve, when a student raised his hand and asked, “Dr. Barth, you’re an intelligent man.
+Scripture holds great vitality for those who have trouble believing it all.
+A great theologian named Karl Barth was traveling in the U.S. giving a lecture on Adam and Eve, when a student raised his hand and asked, “Dr. Barth, you’re an intelligent man.
 You couldn’t possibly believe that a serpent could talk to Eve, could you?”
 Dr. Barth replied, “I’m not interested in whether the serpent could talk.
 I’m interested in what it had to say.”

 Do you believe in predestination?

-Yes.
-But it’s not what you think.
 Predestination is not the belief that everything we do in life has been pre-ordained.
 That’s predeterminism.
 Predestination is the belief that God has given us salvation even before we are born.
 There is nothing we can do to gain it or to lose it.
 Like our birth, it is simply a gift.
 So, yes, Presbyterians believe in predestination.

 Churches are so political these days.
 Are you one of those?

-No and yes.
-We are a big tent church where Democrats and Republicans, Independents and apoliticals sit next to each other on the pew.
+Idlewild is a big tent church where Democrats and Republicans, Independents and apoliticals sit next to each other on the pew.
 We do not espouse a particular political platform.
 (God alone is Lord of the conscience.)
-We do, however, believe that God is sovereign over every part of our life and that the demands of the gospel often cross over into areas where politics are as well.
-Since we care for the poor, for instance, we might advocate for a kinder treatment for them from our some of our governmental programs.
+We do, however, believe that God is sovereign over every part of our life and that the demands of the gospel often cross over into areas where politics exist.
+We care for the poor and advocate for a kinder treatment from governmental programs.
 If that is political, then yes, we are a political church.
 We are called to serve Jesus Christ and that requires that we observe the world’s needs, study scripture, examine our bias, and discern our faithful witness at a particular time.